Ucluelet, B.C. is a prized spot for fishing Salmon and Halibut!

 Halibut – the other white meat!

-Vancouver Island is also known for being one of the best places to fish for Pacific Halibut.
-This tasty treat is a flat-fish that is black on one side and white on the bottom side.
-It will lay on its' side on the floor bottom and eat fish passing by with its large mouth.
-It has very few enemies and is one of the top of the sea food chain.
-Because of this they can be very large.
-The record Pacific Halibut weighed over 700 lbs.
-They taste best when they are smaller and younger and can be a real delight when cooked correctly.
-When booking a trip to BC for salmon fishing be sure to make some time in your trip to try and catch one of the oceans tastiest treats.
+Vancouver Island is also known for being one of the best places to fish for Pacific halibut.
+This tasty treat is a flat fish that is black on one side and white on the bottom.
+It will lay on its side on the ocean floor and eat fish that pass by with its large mouth.
+It has very few enemies and is on top of the food chain meaning they have the chance to grow very large.
+In fact, the largest recorded Pacific halibut to be caught weighed over 700lbs!
+The smaller, younger fish taste better and their white meat is prized for its great flavor.
+When booking a trip to B.C. for salmon fishing, be sure to make some time in your trip to try and catch some of the ocean’s tastiest treats.

-Halibut are fun to catch, since they are not as common as salmon.
-Small to mid size halibut don't usually make trouble or thrash around while on the line, though some large ones do.
-The smaller halibut, under 40 pounds, usually taste better than the larger ones, though, since their meat is less grainy.
+Halibut are fun to catch, especially because they aren’t as common as salmon.
+Small to mid-sized halibut don’t make too much trouble or thrash around while on the line, but some of the large ones definitely do!
+The smaller halibut, under forty pounds, usually taste better than the larger ones and their meat is less grainy.